Augmented Reality Marketing

 Three times the level of activity?
 That’s pretty astounding.

-But even more remarkable is the deeper emotional connection that augmented reality marketing experiences can foster between a user and brand.
+But even more remarkable is the deeper emotional connection that augmented reality marketing platform can foster between a user and brand.

 In 2013, the WWF partnered with Coca-Cola to create an immersive campaign called Arctic Home.
 Leveraging the beverage giant’s pre-existing relationship with polar bears in its advertising and the public’s emotional connection to these rare and endangered giants, the experience provided the opportunity for people to “interact” with a mother bear and her cubs on a slab of Arctic sea ice.